Home

 • The Caller ID Security Concept

 Caller ID was not developed for the purpose of providing dial line security, but with the proper hardware at the receiving end, it can be used for that purpose.
-It is not considered to be a high security approach, but is probably adequate for 90% of the requirements.
+It is not considered to be a high security approach, but is probably adequate for many requirements.

 It has the cost advantage of not requiring any additional hardware at the calling locations.
 All that is required is buying the service from the local phone company and the appropriate CID recognition hardware at the receiving location.
 Its disadvantage is that it is not mobile.
 Calls must be made from the same, or a limited number of different locations.